Lightning-AI/litgpt/tutorials/prepare_dataset.md

 > If any of the columns is missing, then the script will fail to create the dataset.

-Before starting to finetune, you need to prepare the dataset using the `prepare_csv.py` script:
+Before you finetune, prepare the dataset using the `prepare_csv.py` script:

 ```bash
 python scripts/prepare_csv.py --csv_path path/to/the/file.csv